 Senior police officers have called for a TV advertisement for Irn-Bru to be axed because it allegedly encourages violence.

-Two complaints from police in the VRU have been made to TV watchdog, the Advertising Standards Authority (ASA).
+complaints from police in the VRU have been made to TV watchdog, the Advertising Standards Authority (ASA).
 Detective Chief Superintendent John Carnochan and deputy Karen McCluskey have both voiced their concerns at the ad vert.

 further 17 complaints from members of the public since the advert hit the screens in March.
 The ASA has launched an investigation into the complaints.

 Clearance Centre.
 A hardman dressed in a cuckoo suit - wouldn't you laugh?

 The advert for Scotland's other national drink features a man dressed in a blue cuckoo costume mimicking a Glasgow hardman who bursts through a wall as an attendant

 The man shouts: Wakey wakey , then yells: Smart Alec, are you?
 Well get this down your pie hole, clever clogs.
 Irn-Bru 32 - pure mental stimulation in a can.
 And it disnae taste like the bottom of my cage.

-The librarian says: Shhh .
+librarian says: Shhh .
 The man replies: I'll shush you, you tweedy old crow.